 - close the modal

-When finished with these steps, the function will look like the picture below.
+When finished with these steps, the function will look like the picture to the right.

 true if the validation is correct.
 Since we have no validation, it will also return true.
 If the validation is not correct, the last out-pin, the

-ui: validate form block (the Failed out-pin) provides an array containing the error messages for each field that does not match the validation.
-In the tutorial: display errormessages we will show you how to use the data in this array to show the errors to the user.
+Failed out-pin, provides an array containing the error messages for each field that does not match the validation.
+In the tutorial: display errormessages we will show you how to use the data from this array to show the errors to the user.

 storage: create document block to bring the form data to the storage.